 ÂKHIRZAMAN - آخر الزمان

-The end of the time of the world.
-The end of time.
-Last period of the earth’s life, which is near to qiyâmah.
+The end of the world.
+The end of the time.
+Last period of the earth’s life that is near to qiyâmah.

 Question: It is said that the Sahabah saw Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm, then they believed.
 However, we have believed without seeing him.
 In which case, our îmân is stronger.
 Also, there are riwâyât that indicate the strength of our îmân.